johnj/llds/README.markdown

 Status
 ======
 llds is being used in at least two production search engines.
-Please let me know if you are using llds in production.
+Please let me know if you are using llds in production, you can remain anonymous.

 Work on llds 2.0 is underway to better utilize cache rings which are "today"'s architecture.